트립팝 TripopTripop

 15:30Hotel luggage pickup

-16:30AREX to ICN60 min
+16:30AREX local train to ICN60 min

 17:30Duty-free + departure

 Day 5 tip — Hongdae anchor: Hongik University Station exit 9.
-The 3CE flagship, CHUU flagship, BT21 SPACE, and LINE FRIENDS flagship are all within a 10-minute walk.
+3CE flagship, CHUU flagship, BT21 SPACE, and LINE FRIENDS flagship are all within a 10-minute walk.
 For Korean BBQ, locals fill Mapo Galmegi and Saemaeul Sikdang.
-Yeonnam-dong's café walk follows the 1km Gyeongui Line Forest Park — Cafe Onion Yeonnam and Coffee Libre are landmarks.
+Yeonnam-dong's café walk follows the 1km Gyeongui Line Forest Park — Cafe Onion Yeonnam and Coffee Libre are the landmarks.

 Budget tracking — automatic currency conversion